 My team is making it through this ok.
-At the start, the sudden lockdowns and other complications very quickly led to severe restructuring within our business to manage cashflow.
-However, both the support of the local community and our loyal customers have led to us pulling together and building some pretty amazing stuff this year.
+At the start, the sudden lockdowns and other complications very quickly led to severe restructuring within our business to manage cash flow.
+However, the support of the local community and our loyal customers have led to us pulling together and building some amazing stuff this year.
 Many of our staff have to work on-site due to the need to work with computers and networks directly to ensure that they are operational and up.
-However, we have been able to restructure our other meetings towards virtual meetings to better manage those teams.
+However, we have been able to restructure our other meetings towards virtual meetings to manage those teams better.

-I’m Kelly J. Rose, I was born and raised in Alberta.
-My father runs an accounting software firm and I worked with him from when I was quite young.
-In fact, I have been developing software on the AS400 platform with RPG for almost 25 years.
-I went off to the University of Waterloo to get my Honours Co-Op Bachelors of Mathematics degree.
-While I was there, I worked with a long list of organizations ranging from the Canadian Space Agency, CN Rail, and Net Integration Technologies.
-After my degree, I worked at the Institute for Quantum Computing and Perimeter Institute for Advanced Study for a year.
-I was invited from there to go do a Masters of Science at the University of Calgary underneath Stuart Kauffman.
-I finished my degree, and went off to Toronto to found what would eventually become Panda Rose Consulting Studios, Inc. Over the past decade, we’ve grown Panda Rose to being a world-class technical consulting agency, providing three main pillars of support, Software Development (Mobile, Web and Enterprise), Digital Marketing (Social Media Management, SEO and PPC), and Managed IT support.
+I’m Kelly J. Rose; I was born and raised in Alberta.
+My father runs an accounting software firm, and I worked with him when I was young.
+I have been developing software on the AS400 platform with RPG for almost 25 years.
+I went to the University of Waterloo to get my Honours Co-Op Bachelors of Mathematics degree.
+While there, I worked with a long list of organizations from the Canadian Space Agency, CN Rail, and Net Integration Technologies.
+After my degree, I worked for a year at the Institute for Quantum Computing and Perimeter Institute for Advanced Study.
+I was invited from there to do a Masters of Science at the University of Calgary underneath Stuart Kauffman.
+I finished my degree and went off to Toronto to found what would eventually become Panda Rose Consulting Studios, Inc. Over the past decade; we’ve grown Panda Rose to being a world-class technical consulting agency, providing three main pillars of support, Software Development (Mobile, Web, and Enterprise), Digital Marketing (Social Media Management, SEO and PPC), and Managed IT support.

 How does your company innovate?

-Our team is constantly developing new custom software solutions for our clients and thus we need to stay on the cutting edge to ensure that they are getting the most bang for their buck moving forward.
+Our team is constantly developing new custom software solutions for our clients; thus, we need to stay on the cutting edge to ensure they get the most bang for their buck moving forward.
 A major source of our innovation revolves around our in-house framework built on React and PHP, called Kojo Foundation, which allows for rapid prototyping of advanced mobile and web applications.
-This KojoPHP framework has allowed us to build advanced, fully secure systems for many clients efficiently while also ensuring the code base is maintainable moving forward.
+This KojoPHP framework has allowed us to efficiently build advanced, fully secure systems for many clients while ensuring a maintainable code base.

 How the coronavirus pandemic affects your business, and how are you coping?

-Yes, when cashflow very quickly got cut off due to lockdowns, we had to tighten up the ship and dismiss some personnel.
+Yes, when cash flow very quickly got cut off due to lockdowns, we had to tighten up the ship and dismiss some personnel.
 This was incredibly difficult.
-We have been navigating the waters by prepping our team to be able to work effectively from home if the need should arise, while also adjusting our sales and marketing to take advantage of more digital channels.
+We have been navigating the waters by prepping our team to work effectively from home if the need should arise while adjusting our sales and marketing to take advantage of more digital channels.

 What specific tools, software, and management skills are you using to navigate this crisis?

 Our usage of our Microsoft 365 account has become far more extensive with the need to have many of the staff working remotely.
-Thus, we are using Microsoft Teams a lot more than we ever did, and we restructured our DevOps to make strong use of new tools like GitPod, which allow for easier remote collaboration on software development tasks.
-We are also working with many clients to enable them to work remotely while still maintaining the security of their data, so setting up proper VPNs and secure online file storage solutions.
+Thus, we are using Microsoft Teams more than ever, and we restructured our DevOps to make strong use of new tools like GitPod, which allow for easier remote collaboration on software development tasks.
+We also work with many clients to enable them to work remotely while maintaining their data’s security, so we set up proper VPNs and secure online file storage solutions.